gpacetti/AI-Notes/AI900Summary.md

 Moving beyond simple face detection, some algorithms can also return other information, such as facial landmarks (nose, eyes, eyebrows, lips, and others).
 These facial landmarks can be used as features with which to train a machine learning model.

 A further application of facial analysis is to train a machine learning model to identify known individuals from their facial features.
-This usage is more generally known as **facial recognition**, and involves using multiple images of each person you want to recognize to train a model so that it can detect those individuals in new images on which it wasn't trained.
+This usage is more generally known as **Facial recognition**, and involves using multiple images of each person you want to recognize to train a model so that it can detect those individuals in new images on which it wasn't trained.

 Microsoft Azure provides multiple Azure AI services that you can use to detect and analyze faces, including: